zscole/eos-dev-tools/README.md

 You can also pull this image directly from Docker Hub with `docker pull whiteblock/eosio`.

-I've included the Makefile for reference and modified the build script for development and testing purposes to remove any hardcoded requirements for resources.
+I've included the Makefile for reference.
+I modified the build script for development and testing purposes and removed any hardcoded requirements for resource allocation.

 ## Dependencies:
 - Boost